-Groundwater flow through the complex glacial stratigraphy on the hill slopes is a major factor in the massive hill slope failures that impact stream channel conditions and water quality (Photo 2.5.5).
-The combination of stream erosion at the toe of the hill slope, fluctuating groundwater levels, differential seepage from the slopes and saturated sediment can result in very long-lasting, deep-seated slope failures.
-Examples abound throughout the watershed.
+The flow of groundwater through the complex glacial stratigraphy on the hill slopes is a major factor in the massive hill slope failures that impact stream channel conditions and water quality.
+The combination of stream erosion at the top of the hill slope, fluctuating groundwater levels, differential seepage from the slopes and saturated sediment can result in very longlasting, deep-seated slope failures.
+Examples abound throughout the watershed (Photo 2.5.4).
 Every major rainfall-runoff event seems to generate new slope failures or reactivate older failures.
-Some of the chronic turbidity sources in the tributary streams are from these hill slope failures, such as in Batavia Kill and West Kill (GCSWCD, 2003; GCSWCD, 2005).
+Some of the chronic turbidity sources in the tributary streams are from these hill slope failure sources, which can release large volumes of sediment, especially during a storm or other high-water event.

-Photo 2.5.5.
-Hillskope failure in the Schoharie basin
+Photo 2.5.4.
+Hillsope failure in the Manor Kill - notice fence posts moving down with slope.